 Pilot Awards provide research support to conduct community-engaged research projects for generation of preliminary data to increase competitiveness for future extramural HIV/AIDS and mental health research funding.
-This is a traditional pilot award / research project, and a minimum of 10% of PI time should be budgeted for.
+This is a traditional pilot award / research project that involves new data collection, and a minimum of 10% of PI time should be budgeted for.